TungChan100/Large-Color-Wheel/README.md

 # Large-Color-Wheel
-Easy to see huge color code
+Easy to see huge Color code wheel

-Create in Kotlin
+Written in Kotlin, Need Java8+ to run

 This project base on https://github.com/ohmae/wheel-color-chooser

+## How to compile
+install kotlin and run
+kotlinc src   -include-runtime -d  app.jar

+## How to run
+javaw -jar app.jar